-- 7.1 All staff are responsible for: - checking that any information that they provide to MITSkills Limited in connection with their employment is accurate and up to date.
+- 7.1 All staff are responsible for: - checking that any information that they provide to MITSkills Limited in connection with their employment is accurate and up to date. - informing MITSkills Limited of any changes to information, which they have provided e.g., changes of address. - checking the information that MITSkills Limited will send out from time to time, giving details of information kept and processed about staff. - informing MITSkills Limited of any errors or changes.
+MITSkills Limited cannot be held responsible for any errors unless the staff member has informed MITSkills Limited of them. - ensuring that personal data which they hold on learners is kept securely (locked filing cabinet/drawer/on the network). - not disclosing any personal data which they hold on to learners (orally, in writing or electronically) to an unauthorised third party without the prior consent of the Data Protection Officer or a Director. - ensuring that any data approved for disclosure and sent electronically must be encrypted and the encryption key sent separately.

-- informing MITSkills Limited of any changes to information, which they have provided. i.e., changes of address. - checking the information that MITSkills Limited will send out from time to time, giving details of information kept and processed about staff. - informing MITSkills Limited of any errors or changes.
-MITSkills Limited cannot be held responsible for any errors unless the staff member has informed MITSkills Limited of them. - ensuring that personal data which they hold on to students is kept securely (locked filing cabinet/drawer/on the network). - not disclosing any personal data which they hold on to students (orally, in writing or electronically) to an unauthorised third party without the prior consent of the Data Protection Officer or a Director - ensuring that any data approved for disclosure and sent electronically must be encrypted and the encryption key sent separately. - informing the Data Protection Officer of any proposed new uses of personal data - complying with MITSkills' IT policy in relation to security - ensuring that if and when, as part of their responsibilities, staff collect information about other people, (i.e., about students' course work, opinions about ability, references to other academic institutions, or details of personal circumstances), they must comply with the above guidelines at Appendix one - destroying personal data according to MITSkills's Data Retention Policy.
+- informing the Data Protection Officer of any proposed new uses of personal data. - complying with MITSkills' IT policy in relation to security. - ensuring that if and when, as part of their responsibilities, staff collect information about other people, (e.g., about learners' course work, opinions about ability, references to other academic institutions, or details of personal circumstances), they must comply with the above guidelines. - destroying personal data according to MITSkills Document Retention Policy.

-7.2 Students are responsible for:
+7.2 Learners are responsible for: